asaglimbeni/django-datetime-widget/README.rst

 Boolean.
 Default: false

-If true, displays a "Clear" button at the bottom of the datepicker to clear the input value.
-If "autoclose" is also set to true, this button will also close the datepicker.
+If true, displays a "Clear" button at the rigth side of the input value.

 CHANGELOG
 ---------

+* 0.9V
+  * Update bootstrap datetime picker to the last version.
+  * CLOSE #20 (support bootstrap 2 and 3).
+  * CLOSE #17 TimeWidget.
+  * CLOSE #16 DateWidget.
+  * new clear button at the rigth side of the input value.
+  * add dateTimeExample django project.

+* 0.6V
   * Add Clear button
   * Fix TypeError bug
   * Support localization
   * Update static file with last commit of bootstrap-datetime-picker
   * update js lib, native localization, thanks to @quantum13
   * autoclose is true by default

 Contribute
 ----------

-#.
-Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 There is a `Contributor Friendly`_ tag for issues that should be ideal for people who are not very familiar with the codebase yet.
-  #.
-If you feel uncomfortable or uncertain about an issue or your changes, feel free to email @asaglimbeni and he will happily help you via email, Skype, remote pairing or whatever you are comfortable with.
+  * If you feel uncomfortable or uncertain about an issue or your changes, feel free to email @asaglimbeni and he will happily help you via email, Skype, remote pairing or whatever you are comfortable with.
-#.
-Fork develop branch from `the repository`_ on GitHub to start making your changes to the **develop** branch (or branch off of it).
+2. Fork develop branch from `the repository`_ on GitHub to start making your changes to the **develop** branch (or branch off of it).
-#.
-Please, shows that the bug was fixed or that the feature works as expected.
+3. Please, shows that the bug was fixed or that the feature works as expected.
-#.
-Send a pull request and bug the maintainer until it gets merged and published. :)
+4. Send a pull request and bug the maintainer until it gets merged and published. :)
-#.
-Your changes will be released on the next version of django_datetime_widget!
+5. Your changes will be released on the next version of django_datetime_widget!

 .. _`the repository`: https://github.com/asaglimbeni/django-datetime-widget
 .. _Contributor Friendly: https://github.com/asaglimbeni/django-datetime-widget/issues?direction=desc&labels=Contributor+Friendly&page=1&sort=updated&state=open